Jose Mourinho says Man City show you can't buy class with documentary

 The second episode features City's win at Old Trafford in December, with the narration saying: "It is Guardiola versus Mourinho once more; possession versus defence; attacking football versus 'park-the-bus'".

+The same episode later shows City fans chanting 'park the bus', intercut with clips of Mourinho in his post-match press conference, dismissively responding to questions about possession statistics.

-Asked about the documentary, Mourinho told Sky Sports: "You can have a fantastic movie while respecting others.
+Asked about the publicity surrounding the documentary, Mourinho told Sky Sports: "You can have a fantastic movie while respecting others.

 Brighton vs Man Utd